 How does cold spraying work?

-Cold spraying is the most recent method in the field of thermal spraying
+Cold spraying is a cutting-edge technique in the realm of thermal spraying

-Compared to conventional methods, cold gas spraying offers particular advantages, since the spraying material is neither fused nor melted during the process.
-This results in a broader and more flexible range of applications than with other thermal processes.
+In comparison to conventional methods, cold gas spraying presents distinct advantages.
+Unlike traditional processes, the spraying material undergoes neither fusion nor melting during the procedure.
+This characteristic opens the door to a more extensive and adaptable array of applications when contrasted with other thermal techniques.

-The high kinetic energy of the particles and the high degree of deformation during the impact on the substrate that is connected with it, allows the manufacturing of homogenous and very dense coatings.
-The range of coating thicknesses varies from just a few hundredths of a millimeter up to several centimeters.
+The particles' elevated kinetic energy and the pronounced degree of deformation upon impact with the substrate facilitate the creation of uniform and exceptionally compact coatings.
+The scope of coating thickness spans from mere fractions of a millimeter to several centimeters.

-With the latest system technology of Impact Innovations GmbH a process gas - preferably nitrogen or helium - is put into a spray gun with a pressure of up to 50 bar (725 psi) and is heated up to a maximum temperature of 1100 °C (2012 °F) in the gun housing.
+Utilizing the state-of-the-art system technology developed by Impact Innovations GmbH, a process gas—primarily nitrogen or helium—is introduced into a spray gun under pressures of up to 50 bar (725 psi).
+This gas is then heated within the gun housing to reach a maximum temperature of 1100°C (2012°F).

-The spray powders are injected in the convergent section of the nozzle by using a powder feeding unit and carrier gas and are accelerated to a particle speed of up to 1200 m/s in the main gas stream.
+Within the convergent section of the nozzle, spray powders are introduced using a powder feeding unit and carrier gas, propelling them to particle speeds of up to 1200 m/s within the primary gas stream.

 Learn more about cold spray in this video: